ajpete4/ajpete4.github.io/index.md

 </div>

-## Currently
+## Bio

-Tackling the challenges of being the trusted source for decisions regarding people, the plant, and profits.
+Andrew is an award-winning software entrepreneur and enterprise software executive.
+He is best known for his work in creating a data collection application named VESL.
+Andrew's mission for Bluefin Data is to be the trusted source for decisions regarding people, the plant, and profits.

 ### Specialized in
 Business development, technology, and fisheries.